"Giving Flight to Dreams"

 THE ASTRONAUT FARMER has a strong Christian worldview with very strong moral elements and very strong capitalist elements that support free enterprise, American self-reliance, forgiveness, churchgoing, and the family working together.
 The biggest concern about the movie is that it glorifies pursuing your dream without overtly seeking the will of God first.
 God has a purpose for each of us, and it is good.
 Often it is big and requires great faith and perseverance to pursue, but if we come up with dreams strictly on our own we can take destructive paths that lead to emptiness and disappointment (even if wealth and fame are achieved).
 If we surrender our lives to God, He can give us exciting, healthy dreams to pursue.
 Parents who take their children to see THE ASTRONAUT FARMER should sit down with their children and discuss the difference between pursuing God’s will or personal dreams.
 God can call people to make rockets, be astronauts or be baseball stars.
 Let’s pray he calls more people to make movies that truly glorify Him even as they entertain.

+THE ASTRONAUT FARMER opens with Charles Farmer rounding up a stray calf while riding his horse and wearing an astronaut suit with space helmet.
+Charles (played by Billy Bob Thornton) returns to his farm to enjoy breakfast with his wife and children.
+In his barn, Charles and his son have built a huge rocket ship.
+Charles is an Air Force veteran with some astronaut training.
+His dream is to ride his rocket into space, orbit the earth and land in his own back yard.
+The government, however, has decided to stop his crazy plan.
+Can Charles realize his dream?
 There are many warm moments, funny moments and dramatic moments in ASTRONAUT FARMER as Charles pursues his dream, with his family's help.
 It's fun to root for Charles and his family against all the government agencies and pencil pushers who want to tell regular folk what to do.
 The movie has a strong Christian worldview with a very strong moral outlook supporting churchgoing, capitalism and American self-reliance.
 The biggest concerns are some brief foul language and the fact that the movie glorifies pursuing your dream without overtly seeking the will of God first.